dougeby/IntuneDocs/intune/device-restrictions-android-for-work.md

     You can also add other [Android apps](apps-add-android-for-work.md) and [web apps](web-app.md) created by your organization to the device.
 Be sure to [assign the app to the device group created for your kiosk devices](apps-deploy.md).

-  - **Virtual home button**: Choose **Enable** to show a home key on the kiosk device.
-When selected, it returns the user to the device's home screen so users can easily switch between apps. **Disable** doesn't show a home key, and users may have to use the back button to switch between apps.
+  - **Virtual home button**: Choose **Enable** to show a home button on the kiosk device.
+When selected, it returns the user to the device's home screen so users can easily switch between apps.
+On some Android devices, users may need to swipe up on the screen to show the home button. **Disable** doesn't show a home button, so users must use the back button to switch between apps.
   - **Leave kiosk mode**: Choose **Enable** to allow Administrators to temporarily pause kiosk mode to update the device.
-The administrator continues to select the back button until a **leave kiosk mode?** message is shown, and then enters the PIN.
+The administrator continues to select the back button until a message similar to **leave kiosk mode** is shown.
+Then, the administrator enters the **Leave kiosk mode code** PIN.
 When done making changes, the administrator selects the Managed Home screen app, and relocks the device into multi-app kiosk mode. **Disable** doesn't give the ability to pause kiosk mode.
-    - **Leave kiosk mode code**: Enter a 4-6 digit PIN.
-The administrator enters the PIN to temporarily pause kiosk mode.
+    - **Leave kiosk mode code**: Enter a 4-6 digit numeric PIN.
+The administrator uses this PIN to temporarily pause kiosk mode.
   - **Set custom URL background**: Enter a URL to customize the background screen on the kiosk device.

 ### Device password settings